MekadAlibrahem/ITPortal-gui/README.md

 # ITPortal-GUI

-- this repor have desing GUI for projects ITPortal
+- this repo have desing GUI for projects ITPortal

 ## admin pages